osrg/ryu-certification/switch/LINC.md

 </pre>
 <a name="0ff360d2030da3a14f9fbeb67a5eb9d7">action: 17_PUSH_VLAN</a>
 <pre>
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/ipv4/tcp-->'eth_type=0x0800,actions=push_vlan:0x8100,output:2'                              ERROR
-        Receiving timeout: no change in rx_packets on tester. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/ipv6/tcp-->'eth_type=0x86dd,actions=push_vlan:0x8100,output:2'                              ERROR
+        Receiving timeout: no change in rx_packets on tester. ethernet/ipv6/tcp-->'eth_type=0x86dd,actions=push_vlan:0x8100,output:2'                              ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/arp-->'eth_type=0x0806,actions=push_vlan:0x8100,output:2'                                   ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/arp-->'eth_type=0x0806,actions=push_vlan:0x8100,output:2'                                   ERROR
         Receiving timeout: no change in tx_packets on target.
 </pre>